Shopware HTTP Cache with Varnish XKey

 < Content-Type: text/html; charset=UTF-8

-Error analysis
+Error Analysis

 Check

-curl -I -H "Host: <sales-channel-domain>" -H "X-Forwarded-Proto: https" http://<app-server-ip>/path/with/error/503 | wc -c If the result exceeds 8192, the Varnish cache systemd service must be adjusted here, whereby new standard sizes are set.
+curl -I -H "Host: <sales-channel-domain>" -H "X-Forwarded-Proto: https" http://<app-server-ip>/path/with/error/503 | wc -c If the result exceeds 8192, you’ll need to adjust the Varnish cache Systemd service to set new default sizes.

 Solution

-Execute the following command as root user:
+Run the following command as the root user:

 systemctl edit varnish Adjust the ExecStart setting as follows: